Oreo, McDonalds, Ford and Starbucks. All brands that have built a loyal and passionate legion of raving fans. How did they do it?

 No one wants to hang out with a negative and defeatist person.

 Be friendly, affable, helpful, approachable and always genuine in your willingness to serve consumers needs.

 And that leads me directly into my next point – stay true to who you are offline in all of your online dealings.
 Always say what you mean and mean what you say.

-Remember that building your brand in social media takes time and that means that you must have patience.
-People will connect with someone they sense has is an authentic representation of their brand both offline and online.
+Remember, building your brand in social media takes time and that means that you must have patience.
+People will connect with someone they sense is an authentic representation of their brand both offline and online.

 Don’t Be Everything to Everybody